plone/mockup-training/intro.rst

 Background
 ----------

-Mockup grew out from searching a solution to get all JavaScript within Plone to a manageable, reproducible, stable and testable state.
+Mockup grew out from searching for a solution to get all JavaScript within Plone into a manageable, reproducible, stable and testable state.

-Until now, JavaScript in Plone was added here and there by core modules and addons to the the Resource Registry of Plone.
+Until now, JavaScript in Plone was added here and there by core modules and addons to the Resource Registry of Plone.
 It was only possible to define the order in which JavaScript resources should be loaded.
 The order could be defined relative to another JavaScript resource.
 Same is valid for CSS resources.
 It was not possible to declare dependencies to other JavaScript resources.
-Either they were available, because they were loaded beforehand into the global namespace, or the script threw an error.
+Either they were available because they were loaded beforehand into the global namespace, or the script threw an error.
 None - or rarely any - of the JavaScript within Plone was tested.
 Developers needed to know a fair amount of Plone developing to contribute JavaScript or CSS resources to it, such as